Muhd-Mairaj/flask-react-project/README.md

 The root folder contains all the files and folders for the frontend.
 The "`public`" directory contains assets required by the whole application, including the template "`index.html`" file on which the whole application builds on.<br>
 The "`src`" folder however, is where all the custiom application components are. <br>
 "`App.js`" contains all the routes, the components for which are defined in the "`pages`" folder. <br>
-Additional Components and Contexts are defined in the "'components'" and "`contexts`" folders respectively. <br>
+Additional Components and Contexts are defined in the "`components`" and "`contexts`" folders respectively. <br>
 A "test" route is defined to demonstrate offline usage possible due to client-side routing.

 An important choice with the homepage, was to add new items to the top of the list, rather than the default sorted by expiry view.
-On reload the new pages are then arranged in sorting order as well.
+On reload the new items are then arranged in sorting order as well.
 This is done for performance reasons to prevent unnecessary calls to the Api and provide a more fluent user experience

 #### package.json
 A "proxy" header is added to direct the requests to the flask Api.
-Two scripts are also added to run the backend, one with debugging enabled (useful for checking print messages)
+Two scripts are also added to run the backend, one with debugging enabled (useful for checking print messages for example)
 <!-- ###  -->

 ## Todo List